Spleen: Accessory spleen

-An accessory spleen is a small splenic nodule extra to the spleen usually formed in early embryogenesis.
+An accessory spleen is a small splenic nodule outside the spleen, usually formed in early embryogenesis.
 Accessory spleens are found in approximately 10 percent of the population and are typically around 1 centimeter in diameter.
 Splenosis is a condition where displaced pieces of splenic tissue (often following trauma or splenectomy) autotransplant in the abdominal cavity as accessory spleens.

 Polysplenia is a congenital disease manifested by multiple small accessory spleens, rather than a single, full-sized, normal spleen.
 Polysplenia sometimes occurs alone, but it is often accompanied by other developmental abnormalities such as intestinal malrotation or biliary atresia, or cardiac abnormalities, such as dextrocardia.
 These accessory spleens are non-functional.

 Infarction

 Splenic infarction is a condition in which blood flow supply to the spleen is compromised, leading to partial or complete infarction (tissue death due to oxygen shortage) in the organ.

-Splenic infarction occurs when the splenic artery or one of its branches are occluded, for example by a blood clot.
+Splenic infarction occurs when the splenic artery or one of its branches is occluded, for example by a blood clot.
 Although it can occur asymptomatically, the typical symptom is severe pain in the left upper quadrant of the abdomen, sometimes radiating to the left shoulder.
 Fever and chills develop in some cases.
 It has to be differentiated from other causes of acute abdomen.